vedantgattani/DEWPAT/README.md

 - Better modularization and name-spacing, code redundancy, and efficiency/computation sharing
 - Measures looking at the distribution of pairwise distances (L2, Wasserstein, etc...) between patches over the image
+- Parameters such as patch sizes are only accessible within the script itself.